Fonta1n3/FullyNoded/Readme.md

 # Why Fully Noded?

-To answer that question you need to know your objectives, such as:
+To answer that question, you need to know your goals such as:

-I'd like to manage my Bitcoin node with a fullfletched GUI I'd like to be self sovereignly managing my crypto holdings I'd like to learn about and test the newest Bitcoin developments
+  - I would like to manage my Bitcoin node with a handy GUI
+  - I would like to sovereignly manage my crypto assets myself
+  - I would like to comply with the latest bitcoin security practices
+  - I would like to get to know and test the latest Bitcoin developments
+  - I would like to contribute to open public developments in bitcoin

+These are the type of goals Fully Noded supports.
+FN is not:

+ - an easy to use novice-proof bitcoin wallet to hodl cryptovalue
+ - an anonymous coinjoin tool, use Samourai or Wasabi instead
+ - a dedicated tool with ease of use in mind to control a bitcoin node, use Gordian Wallet (too)
+ - a tool to manage your Decentralised ID, use Gordian Wallet (too)

 # For who is Fully Noded?
+Fully Noded is a multi-purpose tool for power user.
+It is aimed at an [experienced Bitcoin specialist](#Personal preparation), who runs a testnet (and eventually mainnet) Bitcoin node and recognises his/her goals in why to use FN and is willing to use an iOS device like iPhone or iPad.

 # Preparatory work for Fully Noded users
-## Personal
+## Personal preparation
  - Knowledge
  - Gear
  - Skills
+## Available info
  - Course material
  - Howto's, troubleshooting
  - Questions and Answers